LauraWangQiu/AlphaDeepChess/README.md

 ### Tests

 To run the tests, we will use the `cutechess-cli` tool.
 We will run a match between `stockfish` and our engine.
-To do so, we will use the `tests.py`.
+To do so, we will use the `tests.py` located in `test/manual_tests`.

 ```bash
 python .\tests.py